South Asian Association for Regional Cooperation: Political issues

 Lasting peace and prosperity in South Asia has been elusive because of the various ongoing conflicts in the region.
 Political dialogue is often conducted on the margins of SAARC meetings which have refrained from interfering in the internal matters of its member states.
 During the 12th and 13th SAARC summits, extreme emphasis was laid upon greater cooperation between SAARC members to fight terrorism.

 The 19th SAARC summit scheduled to be held in Pakistan was called off as India, Bangladesh, Bhutan and Afghanistan decided to boycott it due to a terrorist attack on an army camp in Uri.
-It was for the first time that four countries boycotted a SAARC summit, leading to its cancellation.
+It was the first time that four countries boycotted a SAARC summit, leading to its cancellation.

+The failure of SAARC can also be attributed to conflicts among some of its members.
+Pakistan would “indirectly target” India at summits, and “try to get the other members to gang up against Delhi,” a retired Sri Lankan foreign secretary told The Diplomat in 2019.
+India, for its part, continued to emphasize its concerns over terrorism linked to Pakistan, which it regarded as a bilateral matter and therefore not appropriate for discussion in multilateral settings.

+SAARC has faced persistent challenges related to terrorism, including cross-border militancy and allegations of state-sponsored extremism, over several decades.
+In this context, terrorism has come to symbolize the organization's stagnation, exacerbating existing divisions among member states.
+According to global and regional terrorism analysts, terrorism in South Asia manifests in various forms—such as state-supported militancy, extremist groups with alleged state backing, separatist movements, and transnational extremist networks—contributing to broader regional instability.
+The 2016 Uri attack significantly impacted bilateral diplomatic relations and further hindered regional cooperation efforts within SAARC.